South Africa PEO & Employer of Record Services

 Employers and employees need to make monthly contributions to the Unemployment Insurance Fund.
 Workers contribute 1% of their pay to the fund, and their employers match up this contribution.
 These mandatory contributions have an upper ceiling of 14,872 rand per month.

 If an employee dies due to accident or illness in a workplace, the worker’s spouse is entitled to a lump sum payment equal to 2 times the monthly pension that the deceased employee would have been entitled if 100% disabled.
 Also, a monthly pension equivalent to 40% of the pension to be paid that the employee would have been entitled if 100% disabled.

 The monthly pension continues until remarriage or death of the surviving spouse.
 Each child under 18 years of age is entitled to a monthly pension equal to 20% of the pension that would have been payable to the employee for 100% disability.
 A surviving child’s monthly pension ceases at age 18, or at death or marriage before age 18.

 Work Injury Insurance

 Under the Compensation for Occupational Injuries and Diseases Act, employers make contributions to the Compensation Fund based on the size of their payroll and the type of business they operate.
-Employers must report occupational injuries to the compensation commissioner's office or the mutual association that administers workers' compensation benefits within 7 days of learning of them and must report occupational diseases within 14 days.
+Employers must report occupational injuries to the compensation commissioner’s office or the mutual association that administers workers’ compensation benefits within 7 days of learning about them and must report occupational diseases within 14 days.
 Those who are temporarily disabled receive 75% of their salary up to a maximum benefit of 14,872 rand per month.

 Employees who are 30% or less permanently disabled receive a lump sum payment equal to 15 times their regular monthly earnings, and up to a maximum of 125,400 rand.
 Those who are severely disabled receive a monthly pension for the rest of their lives equal to 75% of their regular monthly salary, to a maximum 14,872 rand.